Jump to the content

 Colombia: A former child soldier reports

-Yina fought in Colombia as a child soldier for the Farc guerrillas.
-But she made her jump into a new life.
-A great help was the terre of the Hommes partner organization "Taller de Vida".
-Knut Henkel spoke to Yina.
+Yina fought as a child soldier for the FARC guerrillas in Colombia.
+But she managed to break into a new life.
+The Terre des Hommes partner organization "Taller de Vida" was a great help to her.
+Knut Henkel spoke with Yina.

 How did it come about that you joined the Farc guerrillas?